chrisEsk/chrisesk.github.io/docs/src/jobs.md

   <img width="220" src="/logo_gl.png" alt="">
 </a>

-I worked with various clients, including various e-commerce companies, a HOA in the USA and researched the benefits and limitations of building PWA’s and _when_ these should be considered over native development.
-I wrote a blog about this topic which can be found [here](https://gorillalogic.com/blog/why-and-when-you-should-consider-using-pwas/).
+I collaborated with a diverse range of clients, spanning from e-commerce enterprises to a Homeowners Association (HOA) in the USA.
+My role involved comprehensive research into the advantages and constraints of Progressive Web Applications (PWAs), discerning precisely when PWAs should take precedence over native development solutions.
+I wrote a blog about this topic which can be found
+[here](https://gorillalogic.com/blog/why-and-when-you-should-consider-using-pwas/).

 ## ‣ Tech Lead and Fullstack Engineer, [El Artesano App](http://www.elartesanoapp.com/), Independent Startup